-I want to be clear.
-Look, I'm not specifically ruling out any actions, but we are going to execute on the priorities as I have stated.
+And I want to be clear.
+Look, I'm not specifically ruling out any actions, but we are going to execute on the priorities, as I've stated.

 That's helpful.
 Thank you.
-And then a competitor recently announced plans for a new US nonwovens line aimed at the specialty wipes market.
-Are you guys in that market currently?
-And if so, can you just describe the market dynamics?
+And then a competitor recently announced plans for a new U.S. non-wovens line aimed at the specialty wipes market.
+Are you guys in that market currently and, if so, can you just describe the market dynamics?

-We are one of the largest providers of specialty wipes, and that market continues to grow.
-There is a tremendous advantage for customers to improve obviously the quality and effectiveness of the sanitation in their businesses, and so we are very excited about that market and it continues to grow.
+Yeah.
+We're one of the largest providers of specialty wipes, and that market continues to grow.
+There is a tremendous advantage for customers to improve, obviously, the quality and effectiveness of the sanitation in their businesses.
+And so we're very excited about that market and it continues to grow.

-Okay.
-Great.
+Okay, great.
 That's it for me.
 Thank you.